Halliburton-Landmark/gdp/uhb/mqtt-gateway/README.md

 <!-- Use "pandoc -sS -o README.html README.md" to process this to HTML -->

-# URBAN HEART BEAT PROJECT
+# URBAN HEARTBEAT KIT MQTT-GDP GATEWAY

-This directory contains applications and scripts to support the Urban Heart Beat project from TerraSwarm.
+This directory contains applications and scripts to support the Urban Heartbeat project from TerraSwarm.

 This is included in the default git tree, but it isn't a make target from the root directory because it requires some other libraries that